 In the case of a violation that is not connected to a course, the "C" hold will remain in place until the Secretary has received confirmation that the student has completed the assigned tutorial.

 If the student declines to accept the Instructor Resolution, then the case will go to a hearing before a Board on which the two student members are graduate students.
-Violations of the moderate or major categories must go to a hearing.

 X. Procedures for Reporting: Board Resolution Process

 A. Purpose